openvinotoolkit/nncf/docs/compression_algorithms/Binarization.md

         "disable_wd_start_epoch": 60  // Epoch to disable weight decay in the optimizer },

-    //A list of model control flow graph node scopes to be ignored for this operation - functions as a 'blacklist'.
+    //A list of model control flow graph node scopes to be ignored for this operation - functions as a 'denylist'.
 Optional.
     "ignored_scopes": ["ResNet/Linear[fc]",
                        "ResNet/Conv2d[conv1]",
                        "ResNet/Sequential[layer2]/BasicBlock[0]/Sequential[downsample]",
                        "ResNet/Sequential[layer3]/BasicBlock[0]/Sequential[downsample]",
                        "ResNet/Sequential[layer4]/BasicBlock[0]/Sequential[downsample]"],

-    // A list of model control flow graph node scopes to be considered for this operation - functions as a 'whitelist'.
+    // A list of model control flow graph node scopes to be considered for this operation - functions as a 'allowlist'.
 Optional.
     // "target_scopes": [],
 }